New skein invariants of links: Closed combinatorial formulae for the generalized invariants

-As we mentioned in the Introduction, in \cite[Appendix B]{chjukala} W.B.R.
-Lickorish provides a closed combinatorial formula for the definition of the invariant $\Theta = P[P]$, that uses the Homflypt polynomials and linking numbers of sublinks of a given link.
-We will give here an analogous formula for our regular isotopy extension $H[R]$.
-For this purpose we need to recall the basic skein formulas for $H[R]$ from Theorem~\ref{hofr}.
+In this section we give closed combinatorial formulae for our regular isotopy extension $H[R]$ and for the invariants $D[T]$ and $K[Q]$, generalizing the Dubrovnik and the Kauffman polynomials.
+As we mentioned in the previous section, in \cite[Appendix B]{chjukala} W.B.R.
+Lickorish provides an analogous closed combinatorial formula for the definition of the invariant $\Theta = P[P]$, that uses the Homflypt polynomials and linking numbers of sublinks of a given link.